<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 Red

-ADCA requires red animals be tested to register as red.
+ADCA requires red animals be tested to be registered as red.

 Dun